-The Agency Agreement contains provisions for the Issuer to call Meetings of Noteholders meetings of Noteholders to consider matters affecting their interests and Modifications: generally and for soliciting the consent of Holders for such matters without calling a meeting.
+The Agency Agreement contains provisions for the Issuer to call meetings of Noteholders to consider matters affecting their interests generally and for soliciting the consent of Holders for such matters without calling a meeting.
 These provisions permit defined majorities to bind all Holders, including Holders who did not attend and vote at any relevant meeting or who did not consent to the relevant matter and Holders who voted in a manner contrary to the majority.

-The Issuer may also make any modification to the Notes without the consent of the Holders in certain cases provided in Condition 14 (Meetinas of Noteholders.
-Modification, Supplemental Agreements).
+The Issuer may also make any modification to the Notes without the consent of the Holders in certain cases provided in Condition 14 (Meetings of Noteholders, Modification, Supplemental Agreements).
 Any such modification shall be binding on the Holders.